Rishi-CreativeCoder/Rishi-CreativeCoder/README.md

 - 💡 Interested in AI Automation, Web Development, and Front-End Development
 - 🔧 Currently working on AI-based automation and machine learning projects
 - 🌱 Learning advanced AI technologies and workflow automation
+- 🤝 Open to collaboration on AI and software development projects

+---